 Pros

-• Unique geometric shell design
+• Unique geometric design on shell

 • Easy to pack